The term life insurance plan used to be the neglected kid at school.

 Payout/Annual Gross Income = $100,000/$54,000 = 2 years.

-With that being said, imagine having to dip into your hard earned money that you've saved over the years.
+(With that being said, having to dip into your hard-earned money you’ve saved over the years can be painful.)

 At this point of time, his insurance payouts and liquidable assets will only last a total of 3.5 years.